 Lent is the time of spiritual preparation prior to the Easter season, just as Advent is for Christmas.
-Jesus taught us clearly that there is no resurrection without the cross, and Lent is the Church’s great spiritual journey as she, the Bride of Christ, joins her Divine spouse in His great suffering on our behalf.
+Jesus taught us clearly that there is no resurrection without the Cross, and Lent is the Church’s great spiritual journey as she, the Bride of Christ, joins her Divine spouse in His great suffering on our behalf.

 “Each year, Lent offers us a providential opportunity to deepen the meaning and value of our Christian lives, and it stimulates us to rediscover the mercy of God so that we, in turn, become more merciful toward our brothers and sisters.
-In the Lenten period, the Church makes it her duty to propose some specific tasks that accompany the faithful concretely in this process of interior renewal: these are prayer, fasting and almsgiving.” -Pope Emeritus Benedict XVI
+In the Lenten period, the Church makes it her duty to propose some specific tasks that accompany the faithful concretely in this process of interior renewal: these are prayer, fasting and almsgiving.” -Pope Benedict XVI

-MESSAGE FROM THE HOLY FATHER
+LENTEN MESSAGE FROM THE HOLY FATHER

-Fast: Eating less food than normal (does not necessarily mean no food).
+FAST: Eating less food than normal (does not necessarily mean no food).

 - What you can eat: One normal, full-sized meal, and two smaller meals which if combined would not exceed one full meal.